Maximal trombone supergravity from wrapped M5-branes: Details on the generalised identity structure

 The frames $\hat{E}^M{}_{\uN}$ in (\ref{eq:GenFrameSplit2}), (\ref{eq:GenFrameG3S4}) can also be defined at face value on $\Sigma_3 \times H^{p+q-1}$, with $\Sigma_3=G_3$ still a local group manifold, and $H^{p+q-1}$ a four-dimensional hyperboloid.
 This change only entails replacing the constraint (\ref{eq:SdinRd+1}) for the $\mathbb{R}^5$ coordiantes $y^i$ with

 where $\eta_{ij}$ is the indefinite metric (\ref{eq:Charges2bis}), with $p+q=5$, $r=0$.
-The identities (\ref{eq:SdLineEl})--(\ref{eq:Sidentity}), which are crucial to show consistency, still hold under (\ref{eq:HdinRd+1}) with suitable sign changes.
+The identities of appendix~\ref{sec:S4Data}, which are crucial to show consistency, still hold under (\ref{eq:HdinRd+1}) with suitable sign changes.
 Similar manipulations allow us to show that the frames (\ref{eq:GenFrameSplit2}), (\ref{eq:GenFrameG3S4}) still close under the generalised Lie derivative (\ref{eq:LieDer}) into expressions similar to (\ref{Appendix Generalised Parallelizations_StructureConstantAnaliticComputation}), again with suitable sign changes induced by $\eta_{ij}$.
-As expected, the resulting expressions can again be brought to the form (\ref{eq:CTCon}) with constant torsion $X_{\uM\uN}{}^{\uP}$, now given by the $p+q=5$, $r=0$ DP embedding tensor (\ref{eq:ETtromboneSplit}), (\ref{eq:ETtrombone}) expressed in the E$_{7(7)}$ basis (\ref{t-133}).
+As expected, the resulting expressions can again be brought to the form (\ref{eq:CTCon}) with constant torsion $X_{\uM\uN}{}^{\uP}$, now given by the $p+q=5$, $r=0$ DP embedding tensor (\ref{eq:ETtromboneSplit}), (\ref{eq:ETtrombone}) expressed in the E$_{7(7)}$ basis (\ref{t-133}), and with the identification of constants (\ref{eq:CouplingsRadii}).
 Thus, $D=11$ supergravity admits a consistent truncation, at least on the direct product manifold $G_3 \times H^{p+q-1}$, to $D=4$ $\cN=8$ TCSO$(p,q,0;\mathrm{N})$-gauged supergravity, with $p+q=5$.